eralpship/web-dev-workshop/docs/loading-state-ux.md

 now we can delete a lot of code. and reuse the new `CityWeatherContainer` we created instead.
 It composes all the functionality we are deleteting from `App.tsx` already per each city.

+Let's implement our new component `CityWeatherContainer` for each city and delete all the code we won't use anymore.

 src/App.tsx

 ```diff